iyxan23/Iyxan23.github.io/_posts/2022-5-25-Zipalign-java.md

 Suppose I have a regular zip file with the file `my_file` with the content `Hello world :)`:
 <img alt="hex content of a simple zip file" src="/assets/zipalign-java/original-zip-file.png"/>

-Let's walk through and classify which parts are which
+Let's walk through and classify which parts are which.

-#### End of central directory record
+#### EOCD

-We know that the EOCD is always at the end, and also, we can see the start of the section just by its signature (which is `0x06054b50`).
+We know that the **EOCD** is always at the end, and also, we can see the start of the section just by its signature (which is `0x06054b50`).
 Signatures are basically IDs that tells what section starts!

 <img src="/assets/zipalign-java/original-zip-file-eocd.png"/>